ST. MATTHEW’S INVITES YOU TO WORSHIP WITH US

 Join us at 7:30am and 11:00am every Sunday

 We continue our exploration of the Apocalypse of John, also known as the Revelation to John.
 We will be using the commentary: The Book of Revelation (Collegeville Bible Commentary – New Testament Series No 11) by the pre-eminent New Testament scholar Pheme Perkins.
-Copies of the book are available for $10 in the parish office or you can pick one up an any Bible Study meeting.
+Copies of the book are available for $10.

-Reading/Homework – Please read Revelation chapters 18-19 before class.
+Reading/Homework – Please read Revelation chapters 20-21before class.
 I encourage you to make notes and write down questions that the reading provokes.
 Please also read Pheme Perkins’ commentary paragraphs.

 Letter from Presiding Bishop Sean Rowe on Episcopal Migration Ministries